Sarah Feuerbacher, Ph.D., LCSW-S

 Dr. Brandy Schumann is a Licensed Professional Counselor-Supervisor, Registered Play Therapy Supervisor, and National Certified Counselor.
 Dr. Schumann holds a Doctoral and Master’s and degree in Counseling, with a specialty in Play Therapy from the University of North Texas.
 She has worked as a counselor in a variety of counseling settings including private practice, agencies, crisis and schools.
 Her specialties include counseling children, adolescents, and families.
 Dr. Schumann taught as a lecture and adjunct professor for the University of North Texas and Southern Methodist University.
 She has presented internationally, nationally and published in the child counseling field.
 Dr. Schumann currently services the field through her private practice located in both McKinney and Dallas where she offers both LPC Intern supervision and services for children, adolescents and families.
 Most of all she loves spending time with her family.

-Tonda Crenshaw has worked in the field of counseling since 1995, most recently with the Carrollton Farmers Branch ISD and with the Brenham ISD.
+Tonda Crenshaw has worked in the field of counseling since 1995.
+Prior to working at the SMU Center for Family Counseling, she was the Administrative Assistant in high school counseling offices in Carrollton Farmers Branch ISD and Brenham ISD.
 Prior to that, she worked at Austin College in Sherman, TX, and at Blinn College in Brenham, TX.
+She is married and has three grown children and five grandchildren.